dl011492/Deep-Learning-Dashboard/README.md

 ![Deep learning dashboard example 2](https://github.com/dl011492/Deep-Learning-Dashboard/blob/main/figures/dld_v02_b.png)

 ## Datasets
-MNIST and Fashion MNIST are already part of TensorFlow and one should not have any problems using these.
+MNIST and Fashion MNIST are already part of TensorFlow Keras and one should not have any problems using them.
 [Kaggle](https://www.kaggle.com/datasets/tongpython/cat-and-dog) is not the original dataset but a smaller dataset organized and made smaller according to the example described in Chollet's book, p.
 212.
-For the [Oxford-IIIT pets](www.robots.ox.ac.uk/~vgg/data/pets/) dataset, I used the example on p.
-240, but trying to speed loading and pre-processing of this dataset, the script nows directly access a dedicated *.npz file located in /data/pets.
+For the [Oxford-IIIT pets](www.robots.ox.ac.uk/~vgg/data/pets/) dataset, I used the book's example on p.
+240. A minor speedup in loading and pre-processing is achieved by accessing the provided ./data/pets/oxford-IIIT_pets.npz file directly.

 ---
 ## Requirements
 This simple GUI is created using Tkinter.
 It works fine with the following minimum requirements:
 - Python 3.9
 - TensorFlow 2.10 (to be able to use CUDA 11.2 cuDNN 8.1 on Windows 10)
-- The script should also work with newer TensorFlow versions under Linux
+- The script should also work on newer TensorFlow versions under Linux
+- At least 1.1 GB of free space

 ## Features